-- Cook the potatoes until fork tender.
+- Cook the potatoes in salted water until fork tender.
 Drain and mash; set aside.

-- Add the onion and bacon mixture to the mashed potatoes.
-Add the chopped dill and mix until all the ingredients are incorporated.
-I omitted the salt and pepper but you can add if you like or wait until vareniki are cooked to season.
+- Add the onion and bacon mixture to the mashed potatoes, including the pan grease.
+Add the chopped dill and mix until all the ingredients are combined.
+Season with salt and pepper to taste.

 To Make the Vareniki

-- Separate the dough into two balls.
+- Divide the dough into two balls.
 On a floured surface, roll out first ball of dough to 1/4 inch thickness.
+Keep the other ball of dough covered.
 Cut out 3 inch circles using a drinking glass or round cookie cutter.

 - Spoon the potato filling into the center (about 1 tablespoon).
 Fold the circles into half-circles, and press to seal the edges.
 You can leave them as is or create a scalloped edge as seen in my recipe for Vareniki with Cherries..
 Proceed with the second dough ball.